qwerfd2/Groove_Coaster_2_Server/various-tools/pak file/readme.txt

-Tool for packing/unpaking the stage, skin, and tunFile paks.
+Tool for packing/unpaking the stage, skin, and tuneFile paks.